-A Letter to Parents of Children With Special Needs, From a Pediatric Nurse
+A Letter to Parents of Medically Fragile Children, From a Pediatric Nurse

 I’ve worked in pediatric nursing for more than a decade.
 This work has changed me more than anything else I have experienced in my life.
 My patients and their families have taught me more than I could have ever taught them.
 I am so grateful for this extraordinary life.